 History & Overview of the Vanderbilt University Fine Arts Collection

 Beginning with Anna C. Hoyt’s generous donation of 105 Old Master and modern prints more than 50 years ago, the collection has continued to flourish and increase the depth, diversity, and number of its holdings.
-Now totaling more than 6,000 works, it serves to illustrate the history of world art in its most creative and comprehensive aspects.
+With the merger of Peabody College and Vanderbilt University in 1979, the collections were substantially enriched.
+Now totaling more than 7,000 works, it serves to illustrate the history of world art in its most creative and comprehensive aspects.
 This art historical collection is the only one of its kind in the area, serving the needs of students and the wider community.

 The collection has grown to include strong works in East Asian art with the Harold P. Stern Collection, the Chauncey P. Lowe Collection, and the Herman D. Doochin Collection; European Old Master paintings with the Samuel H. Kress Collection; paintings from the Barbizon school; and African, Oceanic, and Pre-Columbian art and artifacts from the Marjorie and Leon Marlowe Collection.